 LMU Wine Collective

-LMU is pleased to announce its latest wine release, created by and for our community.
-This year’s limited release is a 2022 GSM from Costa de Oro Winery featuring a custom label designed by Curbside, an LMU student and faculty artwork collective.
-It celebrates our new partnership with LMU vintners Gary Burk, P ’20, and Teresa Gasca-Burk ’83, P ’20.
-Every purchase supports LMU student scholarships, making this a meaningful way to raise a glass to a brighter future.
+This release honors our ongoing collaboration with LMU vintners Gary Burk, P ’20, and Teresa Gasca-Burk ’83, P ’20.
+Each purchase supports LMU student scholarships, offering our community a meaningful way to raise a glass to a brighter future.

 Costa de Oro Winery